matrix-org/matrix-spec-proposals/proposals/0000-takedown-recommendation.md

 purging entities and any associated content.
 When `m.takedown` is used, a `reason` SHOULD NOT be embedded into the same policy event[^bluesky].

-The enforcement of the `m.takedown` recommendation deliberately left as an implementation detail to avoid the protocol imposing its opinion on how the `recommendation` is to be interpreted.
-However, examples of how the recommendation is expected to be used by implementations is as follows:
+We provide guidance for how the `m.takedown` recommendation is expected to be consumed by typical moderation tooling or clients.
+This is to set expectations for policy list curators for how the recommendation should behave and the severity of the consequences.
+We also provide guidance to allow tool implementers to understand the context of the recommendations use.
+Moderation tools or clients are free to interpret the recommendation differently, for example if they are aware of a conflciting policy or they are configured to implement harsher or more liberal consequences for the recommendation.

 If the entity of the rule is a user:

 + Applied to a user: The user and all associated messages, media, invitations are hidden and removed from local storage or caches.
+  If the user enforcing the recommendation is a moderator in the room in common with the target, then messages may be shown with a warning behind spoiler text.

 + Applied to a room: The user is banned from the room and all of their recent messages redacted.